 - Unclear whether this product discloses directory information.

-- Unclear whether this product transfers parental consent obligations to the school or district.
+- Parental consent obligations are transferred to the school or district.

 11.4: Legal Requirements

 - The legal jurisdiction that applies to the laws governing any dispute is indicated.